Dybondzy/COVID_Data_Analysis/README.md

 ### Future work
-I would be trying the same process with data from Africa and Europe, since I have lived there before
+Apply the same analysis to data from Africa and Europe, and eventually every continent